Lynxmotion/LSS-ROS2-Robot-Dynamics/lss-robots.md

 - publishes ContactState
 - robot_dynamics can subscribe to ContactState and update the robot body (also fuse with IMU)
-- outsourcing contact detection means user can replace or enhance contact detection themselves Trajectory
+- outsourcing contact detection means user can replace or enhance contact detection themselves Collision Detection
+- Uses the URDF collision models to detect when robot will self-collide
+- possibly a part of the Contact State component - maybe Trajectory
 "The existing trajectory module will either be Awesome! or a complicated mess"
     ## It was a mess, I got rid of it in favor of simple actions ##